TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 > ** If it ever fails with a white page, move the database back to the SD **

+The original location on the SD card is ...

 #### How to configure
 1. Navigate to `nc-database` in the TUI or the WebUI.
 2. Change `DBDIR` to your database location.